 The white and colour starter kit comes with the latest Hue Bridge, and can be programmed to offer all kinds of colours for setting the mood, or just for changing white temperature to suit morning or evening.
 The bulbs come with either a bayonet B22 fitting or E27 screw fitting.
 It's a great place to start if you don't have any smart lighting yet.

 Being Hue there are, of course, other bulb types to choose from.
 They offer spotlights, separate mood lamps, even designer lamps with built-in Hue support and LED light-strips.
 You even get the option of connected dimmer switches and motion sensors.
 All of which can be controlled by Alexa.

 2. Logitech Harmony Home Hub

 "Alexa, tell Neato to start cleaning."
 There's nothing more satisfying in life than being able to have clean, dust and debris-free floors without having to lift a finger.
-Neato's Botvac Connected offers this, and has Alexa support so you can tell it to start, stop, pause or resume cleaning whenever you like.
+Neato's Botvac Connected series offers this

 Read the full review: Neato Botvac Connected review

 5. Nest Learning Thermostat, 3rd generation